kritika27/kritika27/README.md

 ## Hi, I am a ReactJS/Frontend Developer 👩‍💻

-🔭 I am working as a full-time React Developer in GlobalLogic.With expertise in React, I am working in MERN stack & TypeScript.
+🔭 I am working as a full-time React/Frontend Developer in GlobalLogic.With expertise in React, I am working in MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
 Other skills on my bucket list for coming months are Nextjs, Scuba Diving and driving a car.🙂